-The following list details common reasons why the majority of commercial construction projects experience delays and overages, and how modularization with Deluxe Modular can reduce these:
+The following list details common causes of construction delays and why the majority of commercial construction projects experience overages, and how modularization with Deluxe Modular can reduce these:

 Modular units must be precisely engineered for assembly on the foundation.
 As such, Deluxe Modular allows for multiple rounds of revisions before construction starts, so our clients are completely satisfied with the design before it is finalized.